-Being located with the Skeleton Coast National Park, access to site has been restricted.
-However, the Ministry of Works and Transport is proposing location of a new deep water port facility at Angra Fria, immediately adjacent to the licence area.
+The Ministry of Works and Transport is proposing location of a new deep water port facility at Angra Fria, immediately adjacent to the licence area.
 This port will service northern Namibia as well as the mining areas of the DRC and Zambia.
 The feasibility study is expected to be completed in March 2013.
-At present, the proposal is for excavation of the Brakpan salt lake in order to create an inland harbour, with access to the ocean at Angra Fria (Figure 4).
-The study will also assess requirements for additional infrastructure such as railway, roadways, power and water supply, as well as location of population centres to operate the port.
+At present, the proposal is for excavation of the Brakpan salt lake in order to create an inland harbour, with access to the ocean at Angra Fria.
+The study will also assess requirements for additional infrastructure such as railways, roads, power and water supply, as well as location of population centres to operate the port.

-The location of a major port immediately adjacent to the Engo Valley licence area is likely to facilitate access to the area and, should a deposit be defined, be greatly advantageous for exploitation.
+The location of a major port immediately adjacent to the Engo Valley licence area is likely to facilitate access to the area and, should a uranium deposit be defined, be greatly advantageous for exploitation.

-Figure 4 - The Engo Valley (EPL3306) licence area and surrounds.
+Figure 7 - The Engo Valley (EPL3306) licence area and surrounds.